 Thai Speech and Language Development

-Thai Consonant Phonemes in Comparison to English
+Thai Consonants Phonemes in Comparison to English

 Thai Consonants Not Shared with English/ʔ/ /kʰ//tʰ//tɕ//tɕʰ/ /trilled r//pʰ/